 I don't want to put my son/daughter under too much pressure - what should I do?

 We want to make the audition process as positive and welcoming as possible.
 We appreciate that the pupils will be nervous, but we will do what we can to put them at ease and give them encouragement.
 Ultimately, the decision to go for an award must be taken between you and your son/daughter.
+However, it is important to note that the Music Department at Forest is open to all pupils, regardless of any Scholarship status, and all pupils are encouraged and welcome to join our numerous ensembles and choirs.

 To gain advice about whether your child should apply you can arrange a pre-audition with the Director of Music.